 But on a more positive note, the Mississippi Department of Archives and History Board of Trustees voted unanimously to deny a permit to the developers of the condos at the old pecan factory site on the bluffs.
 Who knows what will happen next in this saga, but I loved the susequent editorial in the Democrat:

 "Back in February, the City of Natchez, or more precisely, Mayor Phillip West, sent a clear message to the leaders of MDAH: Your authority doesn’t matter in Natchez.
 West ordered the former Natchez Pecan Shelling Company building bulldozed without the legally required permit from MDAH.
-What’s worse, he did so one day after speaking to the Historic Natchez Conference at which both MDAH
+What’s worse, he did so one day after speaking to the Historic Natchez Conference at which both MDAHIt goes on to say:

 Executive Director Hank Holmes and MDAH Historic Preservation Division Director Ken P’Pool were listed as participants.
 What a slap in the face that was to the two men and the agency for which they work."